julianbernardino/gooddata-tools/schedule_params_brick/README.md

 # Schedule Params Brick
-This brick sets schedule parameter values for all workspaces within a segment.
+This brick sets schedule parameter values for workspaces within a segment.

 By design, it does not support secure parameters.